atomvm/AtomVM/doc/src/atomvm-internals.md

 ## Exception Handling
 -->

+## JIT and native code execution

+AtomVM can run native code present in a dedicated beam chunk with name 'avmN'.
+The chunk can contain native code for several architectures, however it may only contain native code for a given version of the native interface.
+Current version is 1.

 ## The Scheduler

 In SMP builds, AtomVM runs one scheduler thread per core.
 Scheduler threads are actually started on demand.
 The number of scheduler threads can be queried with [`erlang:system_info/1`](./apidocs/erlang/estdlib/erlang.md#system_info1) and be modified with [`erlang:system_flag/2`](./apidocs/erlang/estdlib/erlang.md#system_flag2).
 All scheduler threads are considered equal and there is no notion of main thread except when shutting down (main thread is shut down last).